ssunils/angularadmin/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### From Developers
+Made with :heart: by [Sunil Soundarapandian](https://sdesigns.co.in/).
+Follow me on [Twitter](https://twitter.com/sunil_designer) to get the latest news first!
+I am always happy to receive your feedback!